• Skip to primary navigation

 • Crushed red pepper: It doesn't make the dish spicy - it merely adds an interesting layer of flavor.

-• You start by cooking the beans in butter over medium-high heat for about 5 minutes.
-(Photo 1).
+Cook the beans in butter and salt over medium-high heat for about 5 minutes.

-• Keep cooking until the beans are tender-crisp, about 5 more minutes.
-Serve immediately.
-(Photo 4).
+Add the black pepper, garlic, and crushed red peppers.
+Keep cooking until the beans are tender-crisp, about 5 more minutes.

 Recipe FAQs

-Blanching is a cooking technique in which a food item is briefly cooked in boiling water, then plunged into iced water to stop the cooking process.
+Blanching is a cooking technique in which the food is briefly cooked in boiling water and then plunged into ice water to stop the cooking process.
+I use this technique when making green beans almondine.

-So no, I don't blanch them before sauteing, and I don't think it makes a big difference in the final outcome.
+However, hurried and pressed for time most nights, I am not a fan of multi-step recipes.
+So, in this recipe, I don't blanch the beans before sautéing them, and I don't think it makes a big difference in the final outcome.

 Can I use canned or frozen green beans?

 This is up to you!
-You can cut them in half prior to cooking them, as shown in the photos on this page.
-Or you can leave them whole, as I do in the video, shown below in the recipe card.
+You can cut them in half before cooking them, as shown in the photo below, or leave them whole.
 Both work.

 Serving Suggestions

-This is such a versatile side dish, it goes with anything.
-I often serve it with one of the following main dishes:
+Sautéed green beans are a versatile side dish that goes with anything.
+I often serve them with one of the following main dishes:

 • Sweet and sour meatballs